 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen can help reduce inflammation in the body and alleviate the pain of an injury.
 Always follow the dosage guidelines and ask your doctor about potential interactions with other medications.

 You can get the most benefit from cold and compression by combining the two in a system that delivers consistent cold while helping your body pump excess fluid away from the injured area.
-The Game Ready cold therapy system can be used after an injury to help control pain, reduce swelling, and help you recover as quickly as possible.
-Contact us today to learn more about using Game Ready for injury recovery.
+Cold therapy can be used after an injury to help control pain, reduce swelling, and help you recover as quickly as possible.

 Reducing Swelling from Specific Injuries